AlpacaTravel/graphql-docs/README.md

 multi-segment scheduled itineraries (and what is in-between).

 - **[Creating an itinerary](topics/itinerary/Creating%20an%20itinerary/README.md)**
-  Start with creating an itinerary either anonymously or assigned to a profile
+  Start with creating an itinerary either anonymously or assigned to a profile, to house your saved/favourited list, trail, track, trip or itinerary
 - **[Checking if a place is within an itinerary](topics/itinerary/Checking%20if%20a%20place%20is%20within%20an%20itinerary/README.md)**
   Determine if a place you are viewing is already within an itinerary
 - **[Adding Locations](topics/itinerary/Adding%20Locations/README.md)**